A Rail Trail for Concord!

 In 2016, we learned that Pan Am Railways was abandoning a 6.36-mile long railroad corridor in Boscawen (0.68) and Concord (5.68 miles), going from the southern end of the Northern Rail Trail in Boscawen to Commercial Street in Concord.
 From Commercial Street, it's just a hop, skip and a jump to Downtown Concord and the State House and all the shops on the new, improved, bike friendly Main Street.

-We have a tremendous opportunity to convert a 6.36-mile stretch of abandoned railroad property into a trail that could be used for both transportation and recreation.
-It is rare to have this opportunity.
-In fact, this is only the fourth such opportunity since 2001 and the first since 2008.
-If the State of New Hampshire does not act, the land could be bought by abutters and broken up into small parcels.
+We have a tremendous opportunity to convert Concord's 5.68-mile stretch of abandoned railroad property into a trail that could be used for both non motorized transportation and recreation.
+Opportunities like this are rare.
+In fact, this is only the fourth railroad abandonment in NH since 2001 and the first since 2008.
+If the State or the City doesn't take action, the land could be bought by abutters and broken up into small parcels.

-The evidence is clear that bike and walking trails promote better communities for families, visitors and business.
-This section would link to the Northern Rail Trail and bring the trail to the very doorstep of downtown Concord!
+The evidence is clear that biking and walking trails promote better communities for families, visitors and business.
+This section of the MRGT would link to the Northern Rail Trail and bring the trail to the very doorstep of downtown Concord!

-Panoramic scene from the abandoned Pan Am railbed (Concord)
+Bucolic panoramic scene from the abandoned Pan Am railbed (Concord)